eziofra/api-tools-doctrine-module-zend-hydrator/README.md

 If you are using custom hydrators for your entities and you see errors like the following, this repository will correct them.

 ```
-Argument 2 passed to Zend\Stdlib\Hydrator\AbstractHydrator::addStrategy() must be an instance of Zend\Stdlib\Hydrator\Strategy\StrategyInterface ...
+Argument 2 passed to Laminas\Stdlib\Hydrator\AbstractHydrator::addStrategy() must be an instance of Laminas\Stdlib\Hydrator\Strategy\StrategyInterface ...
 ```

 This is a Patch Repository
 --------------------------

-If you would like to be involved in the conversation at [DoctrineModule](https://github.com/doctrine/DoctrineModule) to help get [zendframework/zend-hydrator](https://github.com/zendframework/zend-hydrator) implemented correctly in [@doctrineorm](https://twitter.com/doctrineorm) repository you may contribute to the discussions linked above.
+If you would like to be involved in the conversation at [DoctrineModule](https://github.com/doctrine/DoctrineModule) to help get [laminas/laminas-hydrator](https://github.com/laminas/laminas-hydrator) implemented correctly in [@doctrineorm](https://twitter.com/doctrineorm) repository you may contribute to the discussions linked above.

 Appreciation